Polycystic Ovarian Syndrome (PCOS)

 There are high levels of male hormones (hyperandrogenism) in the blood or symptoms suggesting excessive androgens such as hirsutism and acne

 If you think you may have PCOS you can see your GP or any of the doctors at Clinic 66 and we will help with some investigations, which will usually include an ultrasound of the pelvis, blood tests, and a full history and examination including BMI (body mass index).

 A good GP or any of doctors at Clinic 66 can help you manage your PCOS.
 It requires a multidisciplinary approach looking at diet, exercise, and sometimes medications.
 The key to management of PCOS is to understand and manage lifestyle accordingly.

-In particular, weight loss in the overweight woman can have significant benefit on their PCOS and other aspects of her health including reducing the risk of developing Type 2 Diabetes and cardiovascular disease.
+In particular, weight loss (if overweight) can have significant benefit on PCOS and other aspects of health including reducing the risk of developing Type 2 Diabetes and cardiovascular disease.
 Unfortunately, there is only one way to lose weight effectively and for the long term which is to burn off more calories than you take in.

 If you think you may have PCOS, make an appointment; come and see any of our consulting doctors, we will help you make a diagnosis and create a management plan which will help you achieve what you want to achieve and improve your symptoms relating to PCOS.